tcurdt/jdeb/docs/ant.md

 For more complex permission and ownership adjustments you can use a "ls" mapper.
 It allows you to define permissions and ownerships in a text file and even under Windows you will be able to build your debian package.
+The encoding property does not apply to the "ls" mapper.
+The mapping files must be encoded as UTF-8.

 ```xml
     <deb destfile="jdeb.deb" control="${deb}/control">